genomicsclass/leanpub/manuscript/standard_errors.md

 {$$}\mbox{Corr}(X,Y) = \frac{\mbox{Cov}(X,Y)}{\sigma_X \sigma_Y}{/$$}

 Other than that, this quantity does not have a useful interpretation in practice.
 However, as we will see, it is a very useful quantity for mathematical derivations.
-In the next sections we show useful matrix algebra calculations that can be used to estimate standard errors of linear model estimates.
+In the next sections, we show useful matrix algebra calculations that can be used to estimate standard errors of linear model estimates.

 <a name="varcov"></a>